 - Committing ( or facilitating) a felony

 This offense is a felony of the first degree, and is punishable by a term of life imprisonment.
 Punishment may be more severe if the victim is under 13 years of age.

 Obstruction of Justice

 The penalties for resisting arrest vary considerably depending on whether or not violence is involved.
-A conviction for resisting arrest without violence is punishable as a misdemeanor of the first degree, with imprisonment of up to 1 year (or 12 months of probation) and a fine of $1,000.
+A conviction for resisting arrest without violence is punishable as a misdemeanor of the first degree.
+Imprisonment of up to one year (or 12 months of probation) and a fine of $1,000 is also possible.

 However, resisting arrest with violence carries a much more severe penalty.
-Punishable as a felony of the third degree, penalties for resisting arrest with violence include imprisonment for up to 5 yearsPractice Areas
+Punishable as a felony of the third degree, penalties for resisting arrest with violence include:

-The criminal act of encouraging or enticing a person to commit a crime, solicitation is a separate offense from committing the crime itself.
+This is the criminal act of encouraging or enticing a person to commit a crime, which is a separate offense from committing the crime itself.
 A common example is that of a prostitute who offers their services to a passerby.
 The offer itself is solicitation, whether the passerby agrees to become a participant in a subsequent offense of prostitution or not.